This post may contain affiliate links. Please read our disclosure policy.

 Italian traditions

-Italian Christmas cookies are a family favorite during the holiday season.
-They’re a holiday twist on our classic Italian Cookies Recipe that taste amazing!
+Italian Christmas cookies are a family favorite during the Christmas season.
+These cookies are a holiday twist on our classic Italian Cookies – soft and tasty and filled with almond flavor!

 • Festive.
-You can use all kinds of decorative sprinkles to make them festive for Christmas, or any holiday for that matter!
+Use all kinds of decorative sprinkles to make them festive for Christmas, or any holiday for that matter!

 Ingredients

-• large eggs – Room temperature eggs incorporate best with other ingredients.
+• 2 large eggs – Room temperature eggs incorporate best.

 • Christmas sprinkles – I love the classic Christmas nonpareils sprinkles or other holiday sprinkles.
 Red or green sugar crystal sprinkles would also work.